tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 > And in this way, can an overemphasis on uncertainty ultimately trip us up?

 These are thought provoking questions.
-I think they are especially relevant to uncertainty that does not pertain to the fulfillment of God's promises in the future.
+I think they are especially relevant to uncertainty that does not pertain to the fulfillment of God’s promises in the future.
 For example, many people face uncertainties about how to harmonize or reconcile certain aspects of religion and science or history, and some choose to put these uncertainties on a metaphorical "shelf" for later resolution.
 While